A5H73Y/Parkour/docs/tutorials/parkour-config.md

   TeleportToJoinLocation: false
   # Should the Player's database time be updated every time the beat it, instead of inserting a new time with every completion
   UpdatePlayerDatabaseTime: true
+  # Give any items the Player collected whilst on the Course back to them after completion
+  GiveGainedItemsBack: false

 # All the options for when the Player leaves a Course
 OnLeave: